Abdullah-Al-Zubayer/recon-playground/README.md

 # Cybersecurity Reconnaissance Practice

-This repository contains my hands-on practice in **cybersecurity reconnaissance and information gathering**.
+This repository contains my hands-on practice in **cybersecurity passive reconnaissance and information gathering**.
 All screenshots are **for educational and portfolio purposes only** and have been carefully reviewed to avoid any sensitive information.

 ---